Last Updated on August 25, 2023

 The blush mum artificial flowers in the next arrangement were originally priced at $5 a stem, but the final sale price with the coupon was $2 a stem.
 I used 5 stems for a grand total of $10 plus my vase.

 Now let’s chat resin cost — because that is where this DIY can add up.
-It’s not cheap.
+It was not cheap.
 If you scroll down and read the common resin mistakes and advice on how to avoid them below, you’ll see why my first batch of resin was cloudy and full of bubbles.
 In short, my room temperature was too cold, and the less expensive resin would have been clearer had I warmed things up a bit.

 Again, check out the common beginner resin mistakes, FAQs, and tips on avoiding bubbles in your resin at the very bottom of this post.
 Hopefully, this insider advice can help you avoid the headache of bubbles and cloudy resin mixtures I encountered.
 If your resin looks like the above image after mixing, start over in a warmer room.
 Your resin is too cold.

 After mixing the first batch, I researched different resin brands and decided to check out this deep pour resin that was pretty much a no-fail when it came to bubbles, but it was pricier.
 You’re going to have to decide how much you want to invest.
 My first batch was cloudy due to temperature; however, because I wanted more than a 2″ pour for the hydrangeas, I went with the more expensive brand.

-Step-By-Step Instructions On How To DIY Faux Floral Arrangements
+Instructions On How To DIY Faux Flowers In Resin

 1. Clean everything.
 Rinse out all your containers and wipe them all down.
 You do not want to see dirt and dust particles in your crystal-clear resin water.

 2. Play with the silk flower arrangement prior to mixing resin.
 You want a plan.

 3. Trim stems with wire snips to ensure a clean cut.